ashrafstakala/js-bankist-website/README.md

-#Bankist Website project
+# Bankist Website project

-Project to build a marketing wbsite for a finctional banking fintech startup
+Project to build a marketing website for a finctional banking fintech startup.